ccdgui/DiamondDice/README.md

 ![diamonddice](https://user-images.githubusercontent.com/25650135/36594941-937b3adc-18a0-11e8-8160-bb25084a380e.PNG)

-#### Technical Description
+#### Technical Outline
 The Dice are model objects that can take the value 'unlocked', 'locked' and 'scored'.
 Dice that haven't been rolled yet are 'unlocked', dice that have been played in a previous round are 'locked' and dice that have scored in the current round are 'scored'.
 When the player clicks the 'save' and 'roll' buttons a GET request fetches new values from the game_action.py script.
 This script has multiple functions corresponding to the basic actions of the game which are:
-roll_dice(): called when 'roll' is clicked.
-A random value is generated for all Dice that are 'unlocked'. save_dice(): called when 'save' is clicked.
-Current Dice value is saved if sum of Dice value is more than 0. reset_dice(): all Dice status is set to 'unlock' and the Dice value is set to 0.
+  * roll_dice(): called when 'roll' is clicked.
+A random value is generated for all Dice that are 'unlocked'.
+  * save_dice(): called when 'save' is clicked.
+Current Dice value is saved if sum of Dice value is more than 0.
+  * reset_dice(): all Dice status is set to 'unlock' and the Dice value is set to 0.